Bail Bond Financing & Payment Plans in NC

 Every state has different requirements for Deeds of Trust, so using a local bail bondsman like Apex Bail Bonds is important.

-Lastly, many bail bondsmen like Apex Bail Bonds take major credit cards.
-In a pinch, you could put the 10-15% premium on a credit card or ask a family member to allow you to do so.
+Many bail bondsmen, like Apex Bail Bonds, take major credit cards.
+In a pinch, you could put the 10-15% premium on a credit card or ask a family member to cover it for you.
 If you think you can get the money back before your credit card statement is due or once the defendant is released, this is an even better tactic.

 In most cases, bail bond agents like Apex Bail Bonds are willing to finance, and if you can come up with at least half of the premium, they can finance the rest for you.
 Many bondsmen have flexible payment plans and can customize one to your situation.